gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient cackled again.
-"For a time, perhaps, for a time, but Consensus always triumphs in the end."
+"For a time, perhaps, for a time, but Central always triumphs in the end."

 "Then how are you able to resist it?"
 Gumption asked.